Lee Boo-jin: Career

 Lee began her career at Samsung Welfare Foundation in 1995.

 In 2001, she joined Hotel Shilla, a member company of the Samsung Group, specializing in travel retail and the hospitality business.
 She has been the president and CEO of Hotel Shilla since December 2010.

 Lee was formerly president of corporate strategy for Samsung Everland and an advisor for the trading department of Samsung C&T from December 2010 to December 2015, with the two companies merging to become Samsung C&T Corporation in September 2015.

-Since 2015, she has been ranked on Forbes' lists of the World's 100 Most Powerful Women, with 82nd rank in 2023.
+Since 2015, she has been ranked on Forbes' lists of the World's 100 Most Powerful Women, ranking 90th in 2025.

 She was an independent non-executive director of CITIC Limited from 2014 to 2019.

-As of February 2023, her net worth was estimated at US$3.3 billion.

 Personal life

 She lives in Seoul, South Korea.

 In 1999, she married Im Woo-jae, known in the South Korean press as "Mr. Cinderella" because of his humble background, as an "employee of a security service affiliate of Samsung Group".
 They separated in 2012, and have one son together.

 In a court ruling in July 2017, Lee was ordered to pay her ex-husband Im Woo-jae $7.6 million, as part of their divorce settlement, with Lee receiving sole custody of their son.
 Im allegedly counter-sued and sought $1.1 billion as a division of assets, one of the largest amounts ever requested in an asset split trial in South Korea.
 Their divorce was settled in January 2020 with Lee ordered to pay Im $12.1 million in an asset split.